werf/werf/docs/pages/guides/github_ci_cd_integration.md

 * `dismiss` — the job to delete an application (it is used for review environments only);
 * `cleanup` — the job to clean up the stages storage and the Docker registry.

-Jobs are based on comprehensive GitHub Actions, [flant/werf-actions](https://github.com/flant/werf-actions), that include all the necessary steps for setting up a specific environment and running commands required by werf.
+Jobs are based on comprehensive GitHub Actions, [flant/werf-actions](https://github.com/flant/werf-actions), that include all the necessary steps for setting up a specific environment and running required werf commands.
 Below, we will discuss examples of their use (detailed information is available in the related repository).

 The specific set of tiers in the Kubernetes cluster depends on many various factors.
 In this article, we will examine various options for setting up environments for the following tiers: